This section explains how to install the Qumulo Core Product Package on a user-managed, Linux-based host system from a .deb or .rpm package.

 • Core Dump Handler: You must configure the core dump handler on the host OS.
 For more information, see core Linux Manual Page.

-For more information, see Creating a Qumulo Core USB Drive Installer in the Qumulo-Certified Hardware Servicing Guide.
+For more information, see Creating a Qumulo Core USB Drive Installer in the Qumulo-Certified Platinum-Tier Hardware Servicing Guide.

 Prerequisites